 Add this tool on as a gift for the bread maker.
 And if you are going for a colored theme, this bread-making kitchen tool matches the kitchen scale listed above!

 Plus, this beauty is versatile and you can really cook anything in it!
-We love to use ours to cook fish in as well!
+We love to use our Romertopf to cook fish in as well!
 Any bread maker will fall in love with this piece, and we HIGHLY recommend using it as a great gift for a bread maker or bread baker.
 Plus, it is really gorgeous to display!
 We keep most of our bread-making tools inside the Romertopf so they are all together, including our bread lame and extra blades, thermometer, whisk and dough scraper.
 Just make sure to keep out of reach from your kids if you decide to do the same.

-If the person you are buying for is a bread making guru, then this is a bread making gift that they NEED to have.
+If the bread baker you are buying for is a bread making guru, then this is a bread making gift that they NEED to have.
 They are probably making bread quite often and are constantly looking for something to keep it in.
 These natural linen bread bags by Bread Story are a great option to store bread in and are so cute!

 Bread is the food that brings us together.
 It is comforting, delicious and is great for dipping, with butter, in soup, with pasta, as a bowl for chili and so many other things.
 What many people don't know (who are not *yet* bread makers), is the joy that comes with making bread from scratch.
 It is honestly like therapy.
+It is a favorite past time in my home and is something we all enjoy doing together.